What are the major topics of your resesarch?

 What comes to mind when you hear the buzzword ‘zero-emission Hamburg’?

-When did you stop thinking you were becoming more sustainable?
-Or do you still think so?
+When did you stop thinking you’d become more sustainable, or do you still think so?

 Thank you very much for the interview!